 1. Dress modestly

-Many first-timers wonder what do guests wear to an Indian wedding, so that they can dress themselves accordingly.
+Many first-timers wonder what guests wear to an Indian wedding so that they can dress accordingly.
 While there is no specific dress code at Indian weddings, dressing modestly is a must, meaning no bare shoulders and bare knees.
-For female wedding guests, a traditional sari or lehenga is perfect to show some respect to the religious wedding rituals, but it doesn't matter if you don't have.
+For female wedding guests, a traditional sari or lehenga is perfect to show some respect to the religious wedding rituals, but it doesn't matter if you don't have one.
 For men, suits and sherwani (a long coat-like garment) are fine.

-Western wear for Indian wedding ceremony is also acceptable.
-While for men, it is preferable to wear more colorful button down instead of white one.
-For women, avoid short skirts, and tight or revealing tops; and adorn your suite with brightly colored accessories.
+Western wear for the Indian wedding ceremony is also acceptable.
+While for men, it is preferable to wear a more colorful button-down instead of a white one.
+For women, avoid short skirts and tight or revealing tops; and adorn your suite with brightly colored accessories.

-When it comes to the color of clothes, always choose bright colors, which are always welcomed at this auspicious occasion.
-But try not to wear bright red, which is traditional reserved for the bride.
-Black and white colors should also be avoided as they are considered as colors of mourning or bad luck.
+When it comes to the color of clothes, always choose bright colors, which are always welcomed on this auspicious occasion.
+But try not to wear bright red, which is traditionally reserved for the bride.
+Black and white colors should also be avoided as they are considered colors of mourning or bad luck.